Margamtr/mis_pruebas_entrenamiento/README.md

 I welcome contributions and suggestions!
 If you have ideas for improvements or new projects, please open an issue or submit a pull request.

+## Lastest Additions 🔥
+- **Apache Spark Practice **: A hands-on exercise with Apache Spark, demonstrating the use of Spark's core features such as data processing, transformation, and aggregation.
+This practice includes: loading and transforming datasets, performing RDD operations, implementing data processing pipelines using Spark DataFrames.
+- **Small Practice Exercise **: A simple exercise designed to practice basic coding skills.

 ---

 # 📊🧠 Repositorio de Entrenamiento en Python, Machine Learning, Power BI y Análisis de Datos 📂